31Carlton7/sap/README.md

 ## Features

 - _Mini Player_: A persistent mini player to play music.
 Has a full-screen version with slider and seek controls.
-- _Download Music_: Save all music locally to the device, and play it whenever you want.
+- _Save Music_: Save all music locally to the device.
+(REQUIRES INTERNET CONNECTION TO PLAY).
 - _Search_: Search for Albums, Artists & Songs from Deezer's catalog.
 - _Artist Stats_: Get artist stats and most popular songs.
 - _Top Albums_: See what's new with the top albums feature in the browse screen.